sidsaw-mz/terraform-google-materialize/README.md

 Due to limitations in Terraform, it cannot plan Kubernetes resources using CRDs that do not exist yet.
 We need to first install `cert-manager` in the first `terraform apply`, before defining any `ClusterIssuer` or `Certificate` resources which get created in the second `terraform apply`.
 <!-- END_TF_DOCS -->

+#### Storage Bucket Versioning
+By default storage bucket versioning is turned off.
+This both reduces costs and allows for easier cleanup of resources for testing.
+When running in production, versioning should be turned on with a sufficient TTL to meet any data-recovery requirements.
+See `storage_bucket_versioning` and `storage_bucket_version_ttl`.